Sexual misconduct disclosure policy

 - Has left a position during an investigation into a violation of any sexual misconduct policy

-The request must include a copy of the declaration and statement completed by the final candidate.
+The request must include a copy of the candidate’s declaration and statement.

 The UW may request all documents and information in the candidate’s current or former personnel, investigative, or other files relating to any sexual misconduct, including sexual harassment.
 Final candidates may be asked to execute additional forms required by their current or former employer(s) to release such information to the UW.